Our Eyes Stay the Same From Birth?

-That constant for me is my walk of faith and belief that Christ is my only constant and ultimately I live for Him.
-Because of this fact and this fact alone, I must see the purpose in all things.
-I must trust in the inspiration of the Holy Spirit within me and see that same likeness in every single person I meet.
+That constant for me is my walk of faith and belief that Christ is my only constant, and, I live for Him.
+Because of this and this alone, I must see the purpose in all things.
+I must trust in the Holy Spirit within me and see that same likeness in every single person I meet.
 I must take old imprints and look one more time and see them for what God intended them.

 Technology, money, status, pride, envy, sloth, sin, no need to continue, as I am sure you are right there with me.
-What if we took these distractions and accepted them for the tools they are and at the same time use our very constant eyeballs to see them for what they are IDOLS.
-What if we attempt to look at things through the eyes of God with His continuous correctness and empathy for all?
+What if we took these distractions and accepted them for the tools they are and use our very constant eyeballs to see them for what they are IDOLS?
+Attempt to look at things through the eyes of God with His continuous correctness and empathy for all?
 What if we see others as our creator sees us?
 What if we saw the will of God as our formidable and only future?

 It is a true statement “our eyes stay the same size from birth.”
-It is our perception and what we see, and more importantly how we look at with constant and loving Christ-like eyes, always learning from our Creator.
+It is our perception and what we see, and how we look at with constant and loving Christ-like eyes, always learning from our creator.
 I will look into your eyes, and I will see Christ in you, no matter what, please keep looking for Him in one another.
 Just look through His eyes.

 Let Him be your constant